nadyaalimin/QuickSort-Comparison/README.md

+# Quicksort-Comparison

-# Sequential and Parallel Quicksort Comparison
+Operation System  UPH 2017/1028 - Parallel vs Singular Quicksort Comparison

 This repository is created to compare the time needed for sequential and parallel quicksort on Ubuntu, the quicksort file is build on C programming language and sample datas are provided in txt file format.

 # Dependency